eslint-community/governance/GOVERNANCE.md

 The project should also:

 * be widely depended upon throughout the community (eg. 3M downloads/week or similar)
-* have an OSI-approved license (preferably same as ESLint itself: MIT)
+* have an OSI-approved license (preferably Apache 2.0, else MIT-style)
 * have proposed Collaborators or have possibility to be deemed a Primary project by the Core Team